SHolysh/HydrographExplorerHelp/index.md

 ![*Figure 1: ORMGP Hydrograph Explorer*](https://raw.githubusercontent.com/OWRC/HydrographExplorerHelp/main/images/HydrogExp01.PNG)
 _Figure 1: ORMGP Hydrograph Explorer_

-Users can select the date envelope in the upper-right, in the menue.
+Users can select the date envelope in the upper-right, in the menu.
 The minimum and maximum data are selected with the slider bar.
 Once the min and max dates are selected, the map will refresh with locations that include data from within the date envelope.
 There's also an option to select the minimum period of data.
 Selecting 10 years (for example) from the dropdown menu will show locations that include at least 10 years of data.
 These two features are shown in Figure 2 below:

 ![*Figure 2: ORMGP Hydrograph Explorer - Selecting Dates*](https://raw.githubusercontent.com/OWRC/HydrographExplorerHelp/main/images/HydrogExp04.PNG)
 _Figure 2: ORMGP Hydrograph Explorer - Selecting Dates_